Learn our story, from the beginning and into the future.

 Michael J. Rabara

 Michael J. Rabara (FDR-2073) is our General Manager of Chapel of the Light.
-Michael is a graduate of Cypress College School of Mortuary College in southern California.
+Michael is a graduate of Cypress College School of Mortuary College in southern California and California State University Fresno.
 He is a lifelong resident of the Fresno area.

 Michael began his career with the Buccheim Family Chapels in 1997 and decided to pursue a degree in Mortuary Science.
 While in mortuary school, Michael worked for the Catholic Mortuaries, predominatly All Souls Mortuary in Long Beach where he was an apprentice embalmer.
-Upon completion of his studies, Michael returned to the central valley to continue to work for the Buccheim Family Chapels which became Stewart Enterprises.
+Upon completion of his studies, Michael returned to the central valley to continue to work for the Buccheim Family Chapels - Palm Colonial Funeral Chapel which became Stewart Enterprises.

 Michael is a member of many civic organization throughout the state of California.
-He currently serves as the Chairman of the City of Fresno Implementation Planning Committee, Youth Service Director for the North Fresno Rotary Club, past Treasurer of the Filipino Catholic League of the Diocese of Fresno, past President of the Sunnyside Property Owner's Association, Vice Grand Master of the Grand Lodge LDT, member of the parish finance council of St. John's Cathedal, member and past Vice President of the Serra Club of Fresno - Msgr.
+He currently serves as the President Elect of the Rotary Club of North Fresno, Chairman of the Finance Council for Saint John's Cathedral, Chairman of the City of Fresno Implementation Planning Committee, past Treasurer of the Filipino Catholic League of the Diocese of Fresno, past President of the Sunnyside Property Owner's Association, Vice Grand Master of the Grand Lodge LDT, member and past Vice President of the Serra Club of Fresno - Msgr.
 Laserian Byrne Chapter, a life member of the Filipino American Association of Fresno and Vicinity and a member of the Fresno Area Hispanic Chamber of Commerce.
 Michael also is a board of director and past two-term President of the Central Valley Funeral Directors Association which serves Fresno, Madera, Kings and Tulare counties.
 In 2005, Michael was awarded the distinguished honor of "California Young Funeral Director of the Year" award at their annual convention held at the Westin Hotel in San Francisco.

 Besides being active within many civic organizations, Michael has always maintained complete allegiance to his community and the many families he has served throughout the Fresno area.
-He has assisted the famlies of many service members who have passed in the line of duty.
-Michael has directed some of Fresno's highest profile funerals most recently, the officers from the Fresno County Sheriff's Department, Fresno Police Department, California Highway Patrol, Clovis Police Department and the Reedley Police Department who gave the ultimate sacrifice while protecting us.
+He has assisted many families of service members who have passed in the line of duty.
+Michael has directed many of Fresno's highest profile funerals most recently, the officers from the Fresno County Sheriff's Department, Fresno Police Department, California Highway Patrol, Clovis Police Department, Lemoore Police Department and the Reedley Police Department who gave the ultimate sacrifice while protecting us.
 He has the respect of not only his peers but also the many clergy he has come in contact with.
-He is very devout Catholic active not only in his parish but in whatever the diocese asks of him.
-Whether its helping with the altar servers picnic or hosting the Filipino telethon for KNXT the local catholic television station, Michael is always willing to help.
+He is a very devout Catholic, active not only in his parish but in whatever the diocese asks of him.

 "It is my honor and privilege to have a family entrust their loved one unto my care and guidance.
 I want to assure my families that my staff and I are here for them whenever they are in need.
 It is my mission to ensure a family celebrates the life of their loved one."